FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Legal Disclaimer

 Standup Wiki does not host or stream content illegally.
-This project leverage platforms like Bilibili, a US-listed Chinese company, for hosting specials.
-Users should be aware of the legal nuances of watching content from platforms like Netflix or HBO through third-party sites.
+The media content directly stream from the server to the browser.
+The median stream leverage platforms like Bilibili flixhq, remotestream, kissAsian, etc. for hosting specials.

 ## Where does the data come from?